 The giant panda reaches sexual maturity at the age of about five years and remains capable of reproduction until about the age of twenty.
 Females ovulate entering estrus for one to three weeks in the spring, but are only receptive to the male for two to three days.

 While the panda embryo forms after mating, the mother does not immediately become pregnant.
 Instead, development stops at the blastocyst, or single cell stage.
 According to the Giant Panda Species Survival Plan and Animal Planet, the giant panda has delayed implantation, like other bear species.

-A female giant panda remains pregnant for 95 to 160 days, and gives birth to one or two cubs.
-In cases where two cubs are born, only one usually survives.
-In captivity, both cubs may be raised to maturity.
+Pandas typically give birth in the autumn months between August and September.
+A female giant panda remains pregnant for 95 to 160 days and gives birth to one, two or exceedingly rarely three cubs.
 Newborn pandas are tiny, at only 3 to 5 oz. and 4 to 5 inches long.

 Cubs are left on their own for only short periods, and will not open their eyes until the age of six to eight weeks.
 They aren't capable of moving around much on their own until they are eight to nine months old.
 Baby pandas are weaned around nine months of age to one year.

 Pandas were once thought to be solitary, meeting only to mate, but recent data indicates that they may share territories in small groups, and meet outside of the breeding season.
 When they are sexually mature, these animals are 2 to 3 feet tall at the shoulder and weigh between 220 and 250 pounds.

 G.D.
 Palmer is a freelance writer and illustrator living in Milwaukee, Wis.
 She has been producing print and Web content for various organizations since 1998 and has been freelancing full-time since 2007.
 Palmer holds a Bachelor of Arts degree in writing and studio art from Beloit College in Beloit, Wis.